USGS-WiM/NorEaST/README.md

 `This project contains code produced by the Web Informatics and Mapping (WIM) team at the United States Geological Survey (USGS).
 As a work of the United States Government, this project is in the public domain within the United States. https://wim.usgs.gov`

-## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration Note

 ## About WIM
 * This project authored by the [USGS WIM team](https://wim.usgs.gov)
 * WIM is a team of developers and technologists who build and manage tools, software, web services, and databases to support USGS science and other federal government cooperators.